Ever hear of a guy named Gary Vaynerchuk?

 Don't let people find it on your personal profile or on anything that you do publicly online.

 Any pictures that you're doing, take off the swag.

 Take off your company logo.

-Don’t put the company logo in the back at events.
+Don't put the company logo on the back at events.

 Here’s another “no-no”:

 Remember, network marketing is still a relationship business, and posting things like…